closelink/closelink-api-net/README.md

-### Closelink.NET
+### CloselinkAPI
-API Wrapper for the Closelink API (http://developer.closelink.net)
+.NET API Wrapper for the Closelink API (http://developer.closelink.net)

 <a name="installation"></a>
 ## Installation